 - Compare it to the start and see how well the message got relayed from person to person!

 4. Grocery Store

 This is a great game to challenge your students’ listening and memory skills.

-For older students, why not make the items topic specific, such as items you’ll find only in the rainforest or animals that are herbivores?
+For older students, make the items topic-specific, such as items you’ll find only in the rainforest or animals that are herbivores?

-“Ms. Stuart is the best teacher in the world!” – thumbs up (I can only hope!).
+- “Ms. Stuart is the best teacher in the world!” = thumbs up (we can only hope!).

-This game can be altered to suit older students – read out true and false statements about a curriculum topic you have been working on.
+This game can be altered to suit older students.
+For example, read out true and false statements about a curriculum topic you have been working on.

 Read the description out to your students several times.
 They need to listen very carefully as they are required to draw what they hear.

 Teach students how to draw a spider with a fun directed drawing activity for elementary students.